ASSERT-game/ASSERT_game4/README.md

 ## More
 If you are looking for a challenge, I have beaten each level without losing health (although with some update changes I have to reverify this, but I think most of them are).
 You can also try to get the best times for the levels.
 I haven't fully made the scoring system, and it doens't do anything (it is determined by a constant multiplied by the total combo at the moment).

 At the moment I am trying to wrap up the project and am looking for feedback to see if anyone finds glaring issues.
 I won't be adding too much, but I did once have an inventory system and a few other abilities (pierce, whirlwind, heal) that I could add.
-Depending on what others think I might add some way to support the project that would be enough incentive to continue developing the game.
+Depending on what others think I might add some way to support the project.
+That would be enough incentive to continue developing the game.

 # Technology Used